leonoravesterbacka/carl-torch/README.md

  - torch>=1.0.0
  - uproot
  - matplotlib>=2.0.0
+ - onnxruntime>=1.5.0

-For hyperparameter search skorch is also required.
+For hyperparameter optimization skorch is also required.

 Once satisfied, `carl-torch` can be installed from source using the following:
 ```